TSedlar/eltag/README.md

 A blazing fast HTML Tag Component Micro-framework

-Supports all of the below in under 5kb!:
+Supports all of the below in ~5kb!:
 - Component states
 - Parent component states
 - All style variables